Pruitt-shane/Bioinformatics/README.md

 Map reads to reference sequence (instead of running de novo assembly) using Bowtie2 ([documentation](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)) and Picard ([documentation](https://broadinstitute.github.io/picard/)).
 Input is reads in FASTQ format and reference sequence in FASTA format.
+Bowtie2 is an aligning tool that references the data provided by the user to long reference sequences.
+While Picard is a command line tool that helps you manipulate HTS data (basically that means that you can sequence several different DNA sequences at the same time, meaning that you can sequence large amounts of data concurrently)

 Example to execute: